 The feature was made possible by the U1 Wideband chip included in iPhone 11 devices that allows the distance between two Ultra Wideband devices to be measured precisely by calculating the time that it takes for a radio wave to pass between the two devices.

 Apple says that the directional AirDrop feature is "just the beginning" of what is possible with Ultra Wideband, and says that "amazing new capabilities" are coming later.

 The first Android smartphones with Ultra Wideband technology are expected to be released starting later in 2020.
 Meanwhile, Google is also working on its own AirDrop-like feature called Nearby Sharing for Pixel phones.

-this month.
+In addition, China's big three mobile vendors are working collectively on an AirDrop-style peer-to-peer transfer protocol that is expected to launch this month.
 All of which suggests the development of new close-proximity file-sharing features could well hot up between the big players in the coming years.